(Below written in 1994, transferred to here in 2010: reason explained at the end. Photos are mine except for first one.)

 Some drink to drown them, but my sorrows (unlike me) were great swimmers.
 What had started as a straightforward travel account with a Scottish setting, was hijacked by what was really on my mind (and heart) at the time.
 Eventually, I recognized that this was actually a gift and gave it free rein.

-My great love for Scotland, grown from a college friendship with Andy Turnbull and countless trips over decades, formed an inexplicable soul-level connection, and that love was being returned by it in this form: as the setting – the comforting, the familiar, the immutable Highlands – through which to deal with a loss that took place an ocean away from there, on domestic shores.
+My great love for Scotland, grown from a college friendship with Andy Turnbull and countless trips over decades, formed an inexplicable soul-level connection to the pained, the beautiful Highlands, and that love was being returned by it in this form: as the setting – the comforting, the familiar, the immutable landscape – through which to deal with a loss that took place an ocean away from there, on domestic shores.

-Thus, every photo, word, and sentiment about Scotland and its history and landscape is factual and true, as are the scarf, the watercolor, my love for the red-haired artist, and my broken heart…. but no one die, though the loss felt like a death.
+Thus, every photo, word, and sentiment about Scotland and its history and landscape is factual and true, as are the scarf, the watercolor, my long-ago love for the red-haired artist, and my then-broken heart…. but no one die, though the loss felt like a death.
 (Though it doesn’t really need saying, the death of a character is a literary device, NOT a sign/wish or actually wanting them dead!
 Quite the contrary, I hope she is alive and happy because that’s what you want for someone – anyone – once loved.
-I was the fool: the passion and sureness about our love, overwhelmed by fear of loss, ultimately causing the loss.
+I was the fool: the passion and sureness about our love, shaken by her fears, was overwhelmed by my fear of loss, ultimately causing the loss.
+A good lesson learned at great cost.
 It’s why it took years for that fire to ember into that quote from “The Hours”.

 This Yehuda Amichai poem (link to its place in my personal anthology of love poetry) best describes it’s legacy: